deikioveca/betcrafter/README.md

 BetCrafter
 -
-BetCrafter is backend service for managing and analyzing football betting tickets.
+BetCrafter is a backend service for managing and analyzing football betting tickets.
 It allows the user to store,update and track their football betting tickets, then extract useful insights to improve betting decisions over time.
 The system provides core functionality for ticket management and an analyzer interface to generate actionable information from the data.